myfyrefly/fizz-quiz/README.md

 # fizz-quiz

+This is a mulitple choice timed quiz made using:
+- HTML
+- Bootrap
+- CSS
+- Javascript

+Future Development:
-This is a mulitple choice timed quiz.
-It also includes a high score list that a player can add their name to and view it.
+- High score list that a player can add their name to and view it (localStorage)